joshtingey/the-trains/README.md

 4. dash - Dash application frontend to display the generated graph and other analysis

 The [wiki](https://github.com/joshtingey/the-trains/wiki) contains detailed information on the projects inner workings.

-All code is replicated across both a [github](https://github.com/joshtingey/the-trains) and [gitlab](https://gitlab.com/JoshTingey/the-trains) repository with the later being used to run the ci/cd pipeline.

 ## Develop locally with docker-compose